Chapter 19.13

 “Significant trees,” “significant vegetation” means trees and shrubs with a trunk diameter of six inches or greater, as measured four feet above the ground, and all plants within the drip line of such trees and shrubs.
 Other trees may be deemed significant, when designated by the city council as “heritage trees.”
 Any trees and shrubs in areas that have been designated as “sensitive lands,” in accordance with this code.

-“Single-family attached housing (townhomes)” means two or more single-family dwellings with common end-walls.
+“Single-unit attached housing (townhouses)” means two or more single-unit dwellings with common end-walls.

-“Single-family detached house” means a single-family dwelling that does not share a wall with any other building.
+“Single-unit detached house” means a single-unit dwelling that does not share a wall with any other building.

-“Single-family detached zero-lot line house” means a single-family detached house with one side yard setback equal to “0.”
+“Single-unit detached zero-lot line house” means a single-unit detached house with one side yard setback equal to “0.”

 “Site” means a property (or group of adjacent parcels or lots under the same ownership) that is subject to a permit application under this code.